Jane Mepham with Annex athletics group in Eldoret

 Justin and his family are very generous hosts, and they made my visit very rewarding.
 Thank you so much for that and everything.

-A big thank you to the Annex Group Eldoret for letting me join in training.
+A big thank you to the Annex Group in Eldoret for letting me join their elite marathon training.

 Finally, if you are not training with Justin, but are interested in a trip to Kenya that includes some elite training, check out my friends at Kisima Travel for a custom made athletic trip